enisn/UraniumUI/docs/en/PremiumSupport.md

 - [Book a Session](https://superpeer.com/enisn)

 ## What is Premium Support?
-Premium support is a speaicl 1:1 meeting that you can book with the author of UraniumUI.
+Premium support is a special 1:1 meeting that you can book with the author of UraniumUI.
 You can book a session for any kind of support.
 You can book a session for a bug fix, feature request, implementation, or any other kind of support such as Live Coding together.

 ## How to prepare for a session?
 - Prepare your project or a sample project that you want to work on.